abalonperin/interview/forex/README.md

 A simple solution is that I access 1-forge service once when a user triggers a request and get rid of out-of-date rate.
 There are several disadvantages:
 1. when traffic becomes heavy, there is a high possibility that I  might break 1-forge service and forex service.
-2. when traffic becomes heavy, It might cause the tremendous cost of 1-forge service because 1-forge service API isn't free.
+2. when traffic becomes heavy, It might raise the tremendous cost of 1-forge service if we use 1-forge paid API.
-3. when an internet connection is poor,  forex service might always return internal server error or the response time might become longer.
+3. when an internet connection is poor of 1-forge service has longer response time, forex service might always return internal server error or the response time might become longer.

 In order to not to access 1-forge service every time, I assume a currency rate should not have a dramatic change in 5 minutes.
 So I put a rate that gets from 1-forge service into a cache and this rate will expire after 5 minutes.